How would you describe Putney High Junior School?

 What languages do students study?

-Reception: one lesson a week, ‘Introduction to French’
+- Reception: one lesson a week, ‘Introduction to French’

-Years 1 and 2: two French lessons a week
+- Years 1 and 2: two French lessons a week

-Years 3 – 6: one French and one Spanish lesson a week
+- Years 3 – 6: one French and one Spanish lesson a week

-We work closely with the Senior School to develop our Language Enrichment programme and ensure a smooth transition to Senior School.
+We work closely with the Senior School to develop our Language Enrichment and ensure a smooth transition to Senior School.

 How much homework should pupils expect?

-Years 1-2: Pupils spend approximately 20 minutes on their homework, which includes reading, spelling, and mathematical games.
+- Years 1-2: Pupils spend approximately 20 minutes on their homework, which includes reading, spelling, and mathematical games.

 What music do you offer?

-More than 60 pupils of Grade 1 standard or above are members of the Junior School orchestra.
+Every class has two music lessons each week with our music teachers.
+Many pupils are of Grade 1 standard or above and are members of the Junior School orchestra.

 What sports do pupils play?

 Sport is inclusive and accessible to all.
-As pupils progress through the school, they take part in house competitions and competitive matches/competitions against other schools at all levels.
+There are in house competitions and competitive matches and competitions against other schools at all levels.
+We also enjoy an annual Sports Day at Wimbledon Park Athletics Track.
 Camaraderie and team spirit are at the heart of our sporting ethos.

 What outdoor space do you have?

 Our award-winning outdoor space includes a wonderful adventure playground, amphitheatre, all-weather zones, astro and tennis courts.
+Our Outdoor Learning Programme promotes pupil learning both in school and the local area.

 In and beyond the classroom, pupils are encouraged to: